ZhenanFanUBC/ZhenanFanUBC.github.io/_posts/2020-02-23-concentration-inequalities.md

 $$\mathbb{P}(|X - \mathbb{E}(X)| \geq t) \leq g(t),$$

 where $g(t)$ is usually very small like $e^{-t^2}$.
 These concentration inequalities are very important in statistical learning theory as they describe how a random variable is "concentrated" around its expectation.
 In this post, I will give an overview of several commonly used concentration inequalities as well as some numerical experiments written in Julia.
-Most of the theoretical results here can be found in [^1].
+Most of the theoretical results here can be found in [^1] and [^2].

 We start with the simplest concentration inequality.
 ## Chebyshev Inequality